 Heart of the Forest - UbiCast project

-For the past two years, UbiCast, supplier of the auditorium recording solution deployed at UNamur, has replaced its end-of-year "goodies" with participation in reforestation projects.
+For the past two years, UbiCast, supplier of the in-auditorium recording solution deployed at UNamur, has replaced its end-of-year "goodies" with participation in reforestation projects.
 This year, UNamur is sponsoring 22 trees located on a project plot in Bolivia.

-L'Assemblée Générale des Étudiants-es (AGE)
+L'Assemblée Générale des Étudiants (AGE)

 Le Forum Universitaire de Coopération Internationale et de Développement (FUCID)